Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Abstract

 \section{Abstract}

-Image Quality Assessment (IQA) remains an unresolved challenge in the field of computer vision, due to complex distortion conditions, diverse image content, and limited data availability.
-The existing Blind IQA (BIQA) methods heavily rely on extensive human annotations to train models, which is both labor-intensive and costly due to the demanding nature of creating IQA datasets.
-To mitigate the dependence on labeled samples, this paper introduces a novel Gradient-Regulated Meta-Prompt IQA Framework (GRMP-IQA).
-This framework aims to fast adapt the powerful visual-language pre-trained model, CLIP, to downstream IQA tasks, significantly improving accuracy in scenarios with limited data.
-Specifically, the GRMP-IQA comprises two key modules: Meta-Prompt Pre-training Module and Quality-Aware Gradient Regularization.
+Image Quality Assessment (IQA) remains an unresolved challenge in computer vision due to complex distortions, diverse image content, and limited data availability.
+Existing Blind IQA (BIQA) methods largely rely on extensive human annotations, which are labor-intensive and costly due to the demanding nature of creating IQA datasets.
+To reduce this dependency, we propose the Gradient-Regulated Meta-Prompt IQA Framework (GRMP-IQA), designed to efficiently adapt the visual-language pre-trained model, CLIP, to IQA tasks, achieving high accuracy even with limited data.
+GRMP-IQA consists of two core modules: (i) Meta-Prompt Pre-training Module and (ii) Quality-Aware Gradient Regularization.
 The Meta Prompt Pre-training Module leverages a meta-learning paradigm to pre-train soft prompts with shared meta-knowledge across different distortions, enabling rapid adaptation to various IQA tasks.
 On the other hand, the Quality-Aware Gradient Regularization is designed to adjust the update gradients during fine-tuning, focusing the model's attention on quality-relevant features and preventing overfitting to semantic information.
-Extensive experiments on five standard BIQA datasets demonstrate the superior performance to the state-of-the-art BIQA methods under limited data setting, i.e., achieving SRCC values of 0.836 ($\bm{\uparrow 7.6\%}$ vs. 0.760 on LIVEC) and 0.853 ($\bm{\uparrow 4.1\%}$ vs. 0.812 on KonIQ).
-Notably, utilizing just $\bm{20\%}$ of the training data, our GRMP-IQA outperforms most existing fully supervised BIQA methods.
+Extensive experiments on standard BIQA datasets demonstrate the superior performance to the state-of-the-art BIQA methods under limited data setting.
+Notably, utilizing just {20\%} of the training data, GRMP-IQA is competitive with most existing fully supervised BIQA approaches.
+Our code is available via \href{https://github.com/LXDxmu/GRMP-IQA}{https://github.com/LXDxmu/GRMP-IQA}.